ArcNLET-Py/ArcNLET-Py/README.md

 ### Lakeshore Example

 A practical example, the Lakeshore case, is provided to demonstrate the application of each module, offering insights into preparing input files and executing the toolbox effectively.

+## Simplifications and Assumptions

+George Box, a British statistician, wrote in 1976 that “[all models are wrong, but some are useful](https://en.wikipedia.org/wiki/All_models_are_wrong "click to open wiki")”, meaning that (statistical) models “always fall short of the complexity of reality but can still be useful nonetheless”.
+It is the case for ArcNLET-Py, which is based on a simplified conceptualization about the reactive transport of nutrients from onsite sewage treatment and disposal systems (OSTDS) to surface water bodies.
+Below are the major simplifications and assumptions made by ArcNLET-Py:

+1. Steady-State Water Flow and Solute Transport

+   ArcNLET-Py assumes that the water flow (of unsaturated soil water and saturated groundwater) and solute transport (of nitrogen and phosphorus) from OSTDS drainfields to surface water bodies are under steady-state conditions.
+As a result, the model results generally reflect long-term average conditions.
+If one is interested in an acute event (e.g., OSTDS nutrient transport after a hurricane), ArcNLET-Py is not a suitable tool for simulating the acute events.
+If monitoring data are available, it is necessary to examine whether the data exhibit trends in hydraulic heads and/or nutrient concentrations.
+If trends are observed, ArcNLET-Py is not a suitable tool for simulating the data.

+2. Water Table as a Subdue Replica of Topography ArcNLET-Py assumes that water table is a subdue replica of topography, and generates the shape of water table through topographic smoothing.
+This assumption is valid when the water table is controlled primarily by surface features, as described by Haitjema and Mitchell-Bruker (2005).
+The condition for validity is $ \frac{RL^2\ }{mkHd}>1 $  , where $ R $ [m/d] is the recharge rate, $ L $ [m] is the average distance between two surface water bodies, $ m $ [-] is a dimensionless shape factor related to aquifer geometry,  $ K $ [m/d] is the hydraulic conductivity, $ H $ [m] is average aquifer thickness, $ d $ [m] is the maximum terrain rise between water bodies.

+3. 1-D Vertical Model with Homogeneous Parameter Values in Vadose Zone Model

+   In the vadose zone between the OSTDS drainfields and water table, ArcNLET-Py assumes that the soil water flow and solute transport are assumed to be one dimensional in the vertical direction.
+ArcNLET-Py uses hydraulic loading rate as a lump-sum parameter for water entering the vadose zone through the drainfields, and does not explicitly account for precipitation and evapotranspiration, and other processes occurring at the drainfields.

+   All the soil hydraulic parameters (e.g., saturated hydraulic conductivity and soil retention parameters) are assumed to be homogeneous in the vertical direction (i.e., constant over depth).
+The parameters, however, are heterogeneous in the horizontal direction.
+When simulating multiple OSTDS, ArcNLET-Py can use a soil type file that specifies soil types in the horizontal direction, and each soil type has its own parameters.
+All parameters related to nitrification and denitrification modeling are homogeneous in space.
+For example, the nitrification rate has only one value for the entire modeling domain regardless of the number of OSTDS and soil types.

+4. 2-D Horizontal Model with Analytical Solutions and Homogeneous Parameter Values in Groundwater Aquifer

+   In the surficial aquifer below the water table, the groundwater flow and solute transport are assumed to be two dimensional.
+In other words, groundwater velocity and nutrient concentrations produced by ArcNLET-Py are assumed to be constant over aquifer depth.
+In order to estimate the amount of nutrient load, ArcNLET-Py users can either specify the plume depth or estimate it using ArcNLET-Py.
+Except hydraulic conductivity and porosity, all the parameters of the groundwater flow and solute transport model are assumed to be homogeneous.

+5. Simplified Nutrient Reactive Transport Models

+   The nutrient reactive transport is complex, depending on a large number of environmental factors such as carbon and oxygen availability between OSTDS drainfields and surface water bodies.
+ArcNLET-Py does not consider all the factors, but uses simplified models for nutrient reactive transport.
+For example, the nitrification process is modeled using a first-order kinetics characterized by nitrification rates, without explicitly considering carbon and oxygen availability in soils.

+Due to the simplifications and assumptions made by ArcNLET-Py, users need to evaluate whether the ArcNLET-Py outputs (e.g., nutrient concentrations and loads) are reasonable for the site of interest based on the users’ experience and available data and information.

+ArcNLET-Py-modeling results are dependent on model parameter values, especially those related to nutrient reactive transport such as denitrification.
+Although ArcNLET-Py provides default parameter values to start a simulation, the parameter values are based on literature and not site-specific.
+ArcNLET users should use site-specific parameter values whenever possible.
+Based on different modeling goals, we offer the following two recommendations:

+- **For approximate estimations** where high accuracy is not required and/or site-specific data are unavailable, default parameters can be used.
+However, users should be aware that such results may contain uncertainty and may not accurately reflect real conditions.

+- **For accurate and site-specific results**, model calibration using field data (e.g., groundwater levels and nutrient concentrations) is necessary.
+One can compare modeling simulations with corresponding field observations to evaluate whether ArcNLET-Py can simulate real-world conditions related to OSTDS nutrient transport.

 ## Contribution and Usage